-- Mixing by hand – no food processor or mixer required.
-In a large bowl add the flour, sugar, and salt.
-The next is step is to cut the butter into the flour with a pastry cutter or two knives until the butter is broken down and the texture resembles coarse cornmeal.
+No food processor or mixer is required.
+In a large mixing bowl add the flour, sugar, and salt.
+The next step is to cut the butter into the flour with a pastry cutter or two knives until the butter is broken down and the texture resembles small peas.
 Mix the egg yolk, cream, water, and vanilla together and mix into the flour and butter with a fork just until the dough pulls together.

-- Mixing with a food processor – Add the dry ingredients to the food processor.
+Add the dry ingredients to the food processor.
 Add small cubes of cold butter and pulse until the flour-coated butter is the size of large peas, approximately 6-8 pulses.
-Mix the egg yolk, cream, water, and vanilla together then add the egg mixture one tablespoon at a time, pulsing one time after each tablespoon until dough holds together when squeezed.
+Mix the egg yolk, cream, water, and vanilla together then add the beaten egg mixture one tablespoon at a time, pulsing one time after each tablespoon until dough holds together when squeezed.

 Let's roll some dough